 About the Urban Land Institute

 The Urban Land Institute is a non-profit, education and research institute, supported by its members.
 Its mission is to provide leadership in the responsible use of land and in sustaining and creating, thriving communities worldwide.
-Established in 1936, the Institute has roughly 40,000 members worldwide and over 1300 members in North Texas, representing all aspects of land use and development disciplines.
+Established in 1936, the Institute has roughly 40,000 members worldwide and 1400+ members in North Texas, representing all aspects of land use and development disciplines.